-This excerpt from a Leter by St. Leo the Great (Ep.
-31, 2-3: PL 54, 791-793) is used in the Roman Office of Readings for December 17.
-Saint Leo emphasizes the meaning of the genealogies of Jesus given us in Luke and Matthew’s gospels–that Jesus was truly one of us, possessing a complete human nature.
+Saint Leo says the genealogy of Jesus given us in Luke and Matthew’s gospels shows that Jesus was truly one of us, possessing a complete human nature.
 He did not merely appear in human form, as in the biblical types and scriptural symbols of the Old Testament.
-The mystery of our reconciliation with God recorded iin the Bible could not have occurred unless he had stooped to assume our lowly nature even while fully possessing the divine nature of his heavenly father.
+The mystery of our reconciliation with God could not have occurred unless he had stooped to assume our lowly nature even while fully possessing the divine nature of his heavenly father.
+The Creator of time was born in time.

 To speak of our Lord, the son of the Blessed Virgin Mary, as true and perfect man is of no value to us if we do not believe that he is descended from the line of ancestors set out in the Gospel.